Updated

 - an attempt to commit a felony,

-- an act which would constitute a felony if committed in Colorado, or
+- an act that would constitute a felony if committed in Colorado, or

-Note that gun buyers must pass a CO Bureau of Investigations (CBI) background check by a licensed firearms dealer in order to purchase a firearm.
-A licensed dealer is necessary even in private sales.
+Note that would-be gun owners must pass a CO Bureau of Investigations (CBI) universal background check by a licensed firearms dealer in order to purchase a firearm.
+A licensed gun dealer is necessary even in private sales and at gun shows.
+As of October 1, 2023, there is a three-day mandatory waiting period when buying a gun.

 2. What are the consequences of unlawful gun possession?